7RU7H/Shadow/README.md

 Can't think of better name just yet so working title is ninjashell Golang Netcat/Socat/Ncat-like with file transfer, encrypted transfer and traffic without become a full blown C2, but the tool you would want see in a list of Tools in a C2.

+Inspired and refactored from old versions of go netcat clones on github [go-netcat](https://github.com/vfedoroff/go-netcat/blob/master/main.go), [go-nc](https://github.com/opencoff/go-nc/blob/master/gonc.go) and [gocat](https://github.com/sumup-oss/gocat).
+Wanted to add more functionality like socat encryption and easy ncat file transfers, but in golang where the it can be ran on anything.

-Ok a month on, been reading and researching a way and a few things came up that meant that the current design is bad for the long term:
+Ok a month on, been reading and researching a way and a few things came up that meant that the current design are bad for the long term:

 1. Found out about Quic
 1. Researching more AV/IDS/IPS evasion techniques